-- 57.-(1) A maritime enforcement officer may, for a purpose mentioned in paragraph (2) or (3), exercise any of the maritime enforcement powers in relation to- - (a) a British ship in foreign waters or international waters, - (b) a ship without nationality in international waters, or - (c) a foreign ship in international waters, and a ship within sub-paragraph (a), (b) or (c) is referred to in this Part as "a relevant ship".
+- 58.-(1) A maritime enforcement officer may, for a purpose mentioned in paragraph (2) or (3), exercise any of the maritime enforcement powers in relation to- - (a) a British ship in foreign waters or international waters, - (b) a ship without nationality in international waters, or - (c) a foreign ship in international waters, and a ship within sub-paragraph (a), (b) or (c) is referred to in this Part as "a relevant ship".

-- (2) The maritime enforcement powers may be exercised for the purpose of enforcing any of the following- - (a) the prohibition in regulation 21(1) (exports of restricted goods); - (b) the prohibition in regulation 22(1) (supply and delivery of restricted goods); - (c) a prohibition in regulation 23(1)(a) or (b) (making restricted goods and restricted technology available); - (d) a prohibition in regulation 24(1)(a) or (b) (transfer of restricted technology); - (e) a prohibition imposed by a condition of a licence issued under regulation 33 (trade licences) in relation to a prohibition mentioned in any of sub-paragraphs (a) to (d). - (3) The maritime enforcement powers may also be exercised in relation to a relevant ship for the purpose of- - (a) investigating the suspected carriage of relevant goods on the ship, or - (b) preventing the continued carriage on the ship of goods suspected to be relevant goods. - (4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 59 and 60. - (5) This regulation is subject to regulation 61 (restrictions on exercise of maritime enforcement powers).
+- (2) The maritime enforcement powers may be exercised for the purpose of enforcing any of the following- - (a) the prohibition in regulation 21(1) (exports of restricted goods); - (b) the prohibition in regulation 22(1) (supply and delivery of restricted goods); - (c) a prohibition in regulation 23(1)(a) and (b) (making restricted goods and restricted technology available); - (d) a prohibition in regulation 24(1)(a) or (b) (transfer of restricted technology). - (3) The maritime enforcement powers may also be exercised in relation to a relevant ship for the purpose of- - (a) investigating the suspected carriage of relevant goods on the ship, or - (b) preventing the continued carriage on the ship of goods suspected to be relevant goods. - (4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 60 and 61.